-[75] The various policy considerations surrounding venue suggest that certain grounds for the determination of venue are more appropriate than others.
-For example, it has been suggested that, where the subject of an action is situate is an appropriate ground for venue because courts can supervise the attachment and delivery of property; it also allows for taking a view during trial.
+[78] The various policy considerations surrounding venue suggest that certain grounds for the determination of venue are more appropriate than others.
+For example, it has been suggested that the location of property that is the subject of an action is an appropriate ground for venue, because courts can supervise the attachment and delivery of the property; it also allows for taking a view during trial.
 Where the defendant resides or has a place of business is a sound consideration because it curbs a plaintiff's potential to abuse the suit and it serves the convenience of the defendant and witnesses.
 Considering the plaintiff's residence is also appropriate as it may be convenient for the plaintiff's witnesses.
-Conversely, it is argued that the ground of "where the cause of action arose" should not be employed as it gives rise to many difficulties in interpretation, and that grounds unrelated to the convenience of parties or witnesses should not be employed.53
+Conversely, it is argued that the ground of "where the cause of action arose" should not be employed as it gives rise to many difficulties in interpretation, and is unrelated to the convenience of parties or witnesses.
+Se

-[76] Rule 6.1 provides the approach that only dual residence overcomes the plaintiff's choice as a basis for venue.
+[79] Rule 6.1 provides the approach that only dual residence overcomes the plaintiff's choice as a basis for venue.
 Rule 237 provides that either dual residence (combined with the place the cause of action arose), or the place where land is located, overcome the plaintiff's choice.